awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-plan.md

 1. **Prepare your game client to join GameLift\-hosted game sessions\.**
    + Create a mechanism to assign unique player IDs for use with GameLift\.
    + Set up a client service to send requests to the GameLift for new game sessions and to reserve space for players in existing game sessions\.
-See [Add Amazon GameLift to Your Game Client](gamelift-sdk-client-api.md)\.
+See [Add Amazon GameLift to your game client](gamelift-sdk-client-api.md)\.
    + \(optional\) Enable the client service to request player matchmaking using FlexMatch\.
 Learn more in the [FlexMatch integration roadmap](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-tasks.html)\.
    +  Enable your game client to connect directly with a hosted game session that is running on a Realtime server and exchange information through messaging\.
-See [Integrating a Game Client for Realtime Servers](realtime-client.md)\.
+See [Integrating a game client for Realtime Servers](realtime-client.md)\.

 Once you've fully integrated GameLift and Realtime Servers into your game components, it's a matter of managing your game server fleets for optimal availability and performance over the long term\.
 Use GameLift tools to track things like how quickly and efficiently players can find and connect to a game session, overall performance of your game servers over time, and player usage patterns\.
-See [Viewing Your Game Data in the Console](gamelift-console-intro.md)\.
+See [Viewing your game data in the console](gamelift-console-intro.md)\.